HELP US RESTORE OUR WWII-ERA PBY CATALINA

 We’re proud to announce an exciting new chapter in the journey of our legendary Consolidated PBY-5A Catalina flying boat.
 Thanks to your incredible support, the aircraft has been safely transported from the National Naval Air Museum in Florida to the Air Zoo in Michigan, where it will soon undergo an extensive, world-class restoration.

 This effort is part of a special collaboration between Pearl Harbor Aviation Museum and the renowned restoration team at the Air Zoo.
-Together, we’re working to return the PBY to its original condition.
+Together, we will bring the PBY-5A to display-ready condition.
 This process will take hundreds of hours and cost more than $500,000.
 Each dollar will help preserve this important piece of history.

 Will you consider making a special gift to support this important restoration?